-Hypochlorite is very effective, widely available, cheap and safe if used and stored properly.
+Hypochlorite is very effective, widely available and relatively cheap.
 It is commonly used in homes, schools, hospitals, swimming pools and in drinking water supplies.

 Hypochlorite brand products include 'Janola' for surfaces and objects, and 'Harpic Plus Bleach Liquid Toilet Cleaner' and 'Janola Bleach Powder Toilet Gel' for toilets.